-Our audit was conducted for the purpose of forming an opinion on the basic financial statements that collectively comprise the System's financial statements.
+Our audits were conducted for the purpose of forming opinions on the basic financial statements that collectively comprise the System's financial statements.
 The supporting schedules listed in the table of contents are presented for purposes of additional analysis and are not a required part of the basic financial statements.